-Committee on Economic, Social and Cultural Rights Concludes Seventy-Second Session after Adopting Concluding Observations on Reports of El Salvador, Mongolia, Italy, Guatemala, Tajikistan and Luxembourg
+Committee on Economic, Social and Cultural Rights Concludes Seventy-First Session

-The Committee on Economic, Social and Cultural Rights this afternoon concluded its seventy-second session after adopting its concluding observations on the reports of El Salvador, Mongolia, Italy, Guatemala, Tajikistan and Luxembourg.
+The Committee on Economic, Social and Cultural Rights this afternoon concluded its seventy-first session after adopting concluding observations on the reports of Bahrain, Belarus, Czech Republic, Democratic Republic of the Congo, Serbia and Uzbekistan.

-The concluding observations will be available on the webpage of the session on the afternoon of Monday, 17 October.
+The concluding observations will be available on the webpage of the session on Monday, 7 March.

 Produced by the United Nations Information Service in Geneva for use of the information media;

 not an official record.
 English and French versions of our releases are different as they are the product of two separate coverage teams that work independently.